BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 ## 1\.
 Ensure you have activated the Script Extender Console

-After following the guide  [How to install Script Extender](https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-install-Script-Extender) and activating the console, ensure that the console is activated.
+After following the guide  [How to install Script Extender](https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-install-Script-Extender) and activating the console, ensure that the console works properly.
 When you launch the game now, you should see a second window opening.
 This is the Script Extender console.

 ![](https://lh7-us.googleusercontent.com/LeswDxdXyI4gNc4bfLY4Hlz2i2dXnyb1ogSWFOQO25yidO8ol5U5x6vxt8nuWulxRej9CiJk3IQgM1Djh0z03cgT4mn-G45drTxY6qSKnooKZfE-34ahsfLOd3ZN1jlzJJR8VnfSaOYQmzBq46QCbps)